In Tokyo and other packed cities, balconies have become almost essential extensions of tiny apartments.

 The folding feature makes it easy to stash them away when you need space.
 It’s a cozy spot for coffee, but you won’t trip over it later.

-Rattan lounge chairs just nail the Japandi balcony vibe.
-They use natural materials and simple lines—honestly, the balance between Japanese minimalism and Scandinavian comfort feels effortless.
+Rattan adds a warm, textured look.
+The natural materials and simple lines—honestly, the balance between Japanese minimalism and Scandinavian comfort feels effortless.

 Pick chairs with walnut wood frames for that true Japandi look.
 The combo of wood and rattan makes a peaceful spot where you can actually unwind.

-3. Bamboo slatted bench
+3. Bamboo Slatted Bench

 A bamboo slatted bench brings natural warmth to your balcony and helps save space.
 Place it along a wall to carve out a cozy seating area.